 Call 0808 1150 446 today to speak to an expert at the Executive Rehab Guide and discuss how you or your loved one can overcome cannabis addiction to lead a healthier, happier life in recovery.

-Know the true danger
+Know the true danger of weed

 In terms of the long-term prognosis for how cannabis use disorder affects the body and mind of a user, this depends to an extent on when a person begins to use the drug and at what age they become addicted.